-Occupancy of grizzly bears outside of the Recovery and Support Zones, i.e. Dispersal Zone, is not required to recover the Alberta Grizzly Bear population.
-Management tolerance for grizzly bears that come into conflict with humans in the Dispersal Zone would be lower, resulting in increased management removals.
+Occupancy of grizzly bears outside of the Recovery and Support Zones, i.e. Outside the BMA, is not required to recover the Alberta grizzly bear population.
+Management tolerance for grizzly bears that come into conflict with humans Outside the BMA would be lower, resulting in increased management removals.
 In the interest of public safety and conservation, wildlife managers have introduced various programs intended to reduce the number of negative interactions between bears and people.
-These include the Wildlife Predator Compensation (https://www.alberta.ca/wildlife-predator-compensation-program.aspx) and Alberta Bear Smart Programs (https://www.alberta.ca/wildlife-predator-compensation-program-overview.aspx).
+These include the Wildlife Predator Compensation and Alberta Bear Smart Programs.
 These Programs are important tools to help support communities and other stakeholder groups living, working and recreating in bear country.
-The social tolerance for bears in Alberta has to exist if grizzly bears are to sustain themselves, particularly in Support Zones outlined in the proposed GBRP.
-Failure to gain that support from the people most affected by bears can result in increased human bear occurrences (HBO) and human caused bear mortality, and an overall lack of public support, particularly at the local level, for bears in general.
+The social tolerance for bears in Alberta has to exist if grizzly bears are to sustain themselves, particularly in Support Zones outlined in the proposed Grizzly Bear Recovery Plan.
+Failure to gain that support from the people most affected by bears can result in increased human bear occurrences and human caused bear mortality, and an overall lack of public support, particularly at the local level, for bears in general.